Viftrup/viftrup.github.io/_posts/2023-07-24-What-is-the-nlp-int-tap-interface-and-its-functionality.markdown

     translate_hits = 0, untranslate_hits = 0
 ```

-By executing the following command, you'll be able to dig into certain kernel details including proccesses and ifconfig of these internal interfaces and nlp_int_tap.
+By executing the following command, you'll be able to dig into certain kernel details, including processes and 'ifconfig' output for these internal interfaces and nlp_int_tap.
-(Ultimately it is showing the ifconfig and all the processes running on the underlaying linux system - ex. going into expert mode on FTD-software and using the "<i>top</i>" or "<i>ifconfig</i>" command)
+(This command essentially provides access to the 'ifconfig' output and lists all the processes running on the underlying Linux system.
+For example, you can achieve similar results by entering <i>"top"</i> or "<i>"ifconfig"</i> commands when in expert mode on FTD software)

 ```
 ViftrupLAB01# show kernel ifconfig